Daniel-KM/Omeka-S-module-Timeline/README.md

 * Center Date: The date that is displayed by the viewer when loaded.
 It can be any date with the format `YYYY-MM-DD`.
 An empty string means now, a `0000-00-00` the earliest date and `9999-99-99` the latest date.
+* Viewer: The raw json parameters for the viewer, for example to display only one row, or to change the scale.

 All these parameters can be customized for each timeline.